-Send Mass Emails to Your Customers (Web)
+Send Broadcast Emails to Your Customers (Web)

 To learn how to send mass emails to your customers from Skimmer's website, see the video below.
 Or, if you prefer, scroll past the video to view our step-by-step text instructions.